 As an avid skier, I’m always looking for ways to maximize my calorie burn on the slopes.
 By incorporating a few simple strategies into my skiing routine, I have managed to significantly increase my energy expenditure without even realizing it!
 Here are some tips and tricks that have worked wonders for me.

-See also How many calories can you eat and stay in ketosis
+See also How many calories are in one pistachio

 1. Vary Your Speed and Terrain